istio/istio.io/content/en/docs/ambient/install/platform-prerequisites/index.md

 ### k3d

-If you are using [k3d](https://k3d.io/) with the default Flannel CNI, you must append some values to your installation command,  as k3d uses nonstandard locations for CNI configuration and binaries.
+When using [k3d](https://k3d.io/) with the default Flannel CNI, you must append the correct `platform` value to your installation commands, as k3d uses nonstandard locations for CNI configuration and binaries which requires some Helm overrides.

 1. Create a cluster with Traefik disabled so it doesn't conflict with Istio's ingress gateways: